 Professor Thalia González

-Professor Thalia González is a Senior Scholar in the Center on Poverty and Inequality at Georgetown University Law Center where she leads the Center’s national research on restorative justice law, policy, and practice.
+Professor Thalia González is a Senior Scholar in the Center on Gender Justice & Opportunity at Georgetown University Law Center where she leads the Center’s national research on restorative justice law, policy, and practice.
 She is a Professor of Law at UC Hastings College of Law and holds a Harry & Lillian Hastings Research Chair.
 She is an affiliated faculty member with the UC Hastings Center on Racial and Economic Justice, UC Hastings Center on Race, Immigration, Citizenship, and Equality, and Senior Scholar in the UCSF/UC Hastings Consortium.

 Professor González is a sociolegal scholar whose research and collaborative community partnerships aim to intervene in public systems to challenge the legal, political, social, and economic drivers of racial and gender disparities.
 As an expert in restorative justice, a core theme in her portfolio of work is the use of empirical evidence to reform laws and policies and elevate new understandings of on-the-ground practices.
 She also writes and teaches in the areas of health justice and the social determinants of health, critical race theory, education law, juvenile justice, and community legal practice.